Skip to Content

 Construction Monitoring

-For some projects, monitoring during construction is the most appropriate way to address cultural resources requirements.
+Monitoring during construction can be the most appropriate way to address cultural resources requirements for some projects.
 This applies when ground disturbance is limited or located in heavily developed settings, or as a precautionary measure due to nearby cultural resources.
 We work closely with contractors to minimize disruption to construction activities.

 Excavation